DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ## Loops

-There are lots of times you want to do the same thing many times, either on one object or to many similar objects.
+There are lots of times we want to do the same thing many times, either on one object or on many similar objects.
 An example of the former is to find an answer to progressively higher degrees of accuracy.
 We repeat an operation as many times as we need to get a desired degree of accuracy.
 An example of the latter is to print out a list of names, one at a time.
 Both situations come up a lot.

 Here's an example:  compute and print the squares of whole numbers (integers) up to ten.  ([Paul Ford](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) adds:  "just the sort of practical, useful program that always appears in programming tutorials to address the needs of people who urgently require a list of squares.")
 We can do that with a `for` loop:
 ```python